benrucker/cs1660/Project/README.md

 # on a Unix machine:
 ./startup.sh
 ```
 7. Wait for the `flask` pod to begin.
-This is our GUI front-end microservice that allows us to use the microservices.
-(Though the old terminal application still exists as `frontend`, it is not updated with full functionality and should not be used)
+This is our GUI front-end microservice that allows us to use the other microservices. (the old terminal application still exists as `frontend` and should not be used)
 ```sh
 kubectl get pods -w
 ```